ewwmy/cheatsheets/nodejs-en.md

 // the timeout is unset
 anotherTimer.unref()

-// but at the `check` Event Loop stage we back the timer, so finally, it will be activated setImmediate(() => {
+// reactivates the timer if the event loop is still active at `check` phase setImmediate(() => {
   anotherTimer.ref()
 })